harunhurtic/MuseumVisitorProfiler/README.md

 📚 Academic Context:
 This showcase and questionnaire was designed as part of a Master’s Thesis.

-Title: "Artefact Intelligence: Using AI to Enhance Museum Visitor Engagement Through Personalized Artefact Descriptions".
+Title: "Artefact Intelligence: Using AI to Enhance Museum Visitor Engagement Through Personalized Artefact Descriptions", Author: Harun Hurtic, Institution: NTNU – Norwegian University of Science and Technology, Year: 2025.
-Author: Harun Hurtic
-Institution: NTNU – Norwegian University of Science and Technology
-Year: 2025

 Read the Thesis: (Link will be here in the future)

 🔬 Future Development: